galya-dev/AI-Study-Buddy/README.md

 Hi there!
 I'm GALYA 👋
 Welcome to my AI-powered project!
 This is where I share my journey into the world of technology, creativity, and self-growth.

-🎓 Academic Degree / 📐 Master in Natural Sciences – Mathematics.
+🎓 Academic Degree: Master in Natural Sciences – Mathematics.

 I'm passionate about: